suguru03/made-in-generator/README.md

 $ npm init
 ```

-The `package.json` must have `homepage`.
-It is used for documentation links.
+The `package.json` has to have `homepage`.
+It will be used for documentation links.

 ```js
 const { makeDocs } = require('made-in-generator');